jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 Before we examine how we got here, let's start with some basics: the definitions of imperative and declarative.

 Now, if you really want, you can go and read the wikipedia definition of [imperative](https://en.wikipedia.org/wiki/Imperative_programming) and [declarative](https://en.wikipedia.org/wiki/Declarative_programming).
-If you don't have time for that or don't want to get sucked into an impromptu game of the [Wikipedia Game](https://www.urbandictionary.com/define.php?term=Hitler%20Wikipedia%20Game) with yourself, I'll provide my own quick high-level definitions.
+If you don't have time for that or don't want to get sucked into an impromptu session of the [Wikipedia Game](https://www.urbandictionary.com/define.php?term=Hitler%20Wikipedia%20Game) with yourself, I'll provide my own quick high-level definitions.

 At their core, imperative and declarative differ in one major and fundamental way. **Imperative has [control flow](https://en.wikipedia.org/wiki/Control_flow) and declarative does not.**